 The main mechanics of the game is to solve the puzzle and to uncover the story by interacting with the environment through dancing.
-The first dance allows Aaron to turn interactable objects on and off and to pick up collectable objects.
+The first dance allows Aaron to turn interactive objects on and off and to pick up collectibles.
 The second dance allows Aaron to cause changes in the environment as well as the ability to dance with certain characters in the game.
 The final dance is available once Aaron unlocks all achievements and is used to end the game.

 The forest beckons Aaron to dance with fragments of themselves to uncover their memories, but as the game slowly reveals, Aaron’s memories come with a fatal cost.

 The Rawlings uses themes of

 to create an aesthetic and radical space in which one can explore alternative values, desires and paths to queer futures.